kyleboas/tacticsjournal.com/research/research.md

 <div class="r-section">
   <div class="r-section-label">What This Is</div>
   <p>
-    An AI-powered system that monitors football analysis across leagues, languages, and cultures, and writes reports on what it finds before bigger outlets pick it up.
+    An autonomous AI-powered system that monitors more football content than any person could, across leagues, languages, and cultures, and writes reports on what it finds.​​​​​​​​​​​​​​​​
   </p>
 </div>